-You’ve likely noticed the increased media coverage surrounding the spread of Coronavirus (COVID-19).
+You’ve likely noticed the increased media coverage surrounding the spread of the coronavirus (COVID-19).
 It’s understandable to have questions regarding how this outbreak could impact your medical supplies.

 Will my supplies through 180 Medical stop because of the Coronavirus?

-However, with the current situation being uncertain, we’ve established contingency plans in case the Coronavirus outbreak escalates.
+However, with the current situation being uncertain, we’ve established contingency plans in case this outbreak escalates.
 Ultimately, making sure you continue to receive your regular orders is our goal.

 We will continue to keep you updated if the situation changes.
 However, we encourage you to subscribe to our email newsletter so you can be among the first to receive updates.